mafik/gatekeeper/README.md

 There are three build variants of Gatekeeper: `gatekeeper`, `debug_gatekeeper` & `release_gatekeeper`.
 Use the default one (`gatekeeper`) for regular development since it's the fastest to build.
 When you need to debug crashes or memory leaks, `debug_gatekeeper` will offer you more debug information.
 Lastly `release_gatekeeper` is an optimized build with almost no debug information - this one is used for GitHub releases.

-In [src/dev_commands.py](src/dev_commands.py) there are some special targets such as `./run gdb` or `./run valgrind`.
+In [src/dev_commands.py](src/dev_commands.py) there are some special targets such as `./run gdb` or `./run test_e2e`.
 There is a bunch of tests in functions that start with `test_` that you might find interesting.
 Some of the targets in that file (`dogfood`, `net_reset`) are specific to my setup but should be fairly clear and pliable to customization.

 Run an end-to-end test.
 It sets up a virtual LAN & checks whether its properly managed by Gatekeeper.
 ```bash